The Bankrate promise

 Saving for a down payment on a home is a major financial goal for many people, but that effort shouldn’t get in the way of investing for other long-term goals such as retirement.
 However, there are things you can do to boost your savings until you’ve bought a home without sacrificing too much in terms of investing for retirement.

 “It’s critical to save for retirement even if you’re saving for a house.
-If your employer matches your 401(k) contributions, then contribute up to the match,” says Joel Shaps, managing director of Silicon Valley United Capital.
+If your employer matches your 401(k) contributions, then contribute up to the match,” says Joel Shaps, former vice president at Goldman Sachs Personal Financial Management.
 “The minimum I would save is the matched contribution because that’s like free money.”

 Using retirement money for a house

 Financial experts universally frown upon withdrawing retirement money for anything short of an emergency, and this includes buying a house.
 However, there might be circumstances that justify using some of your retirement savings for a home purchase.
 For example, if you come upon a great deal and don’t have access to a down payment.
 You can tap your Roth IRA or traditional IRA for up to $10,000 without penalty or tax for the purchase or remodel of a first home.